wpears/dwr-web-map-resources/README.md

 * Contact an admin (like me) saying you've done the last three steps and want to push your app to the public.

+## ArcGIS Online?
+Portal?
+* These can be good options (particularly if you need something fast) but have a monetary and administrative cost

+* Portal's star may rise one 10.3 is released.
+Stay tuned.

+##I need an app now and have no one who can build it
+* Talk to DTS's Enterprise GIS team (Led by Leo Anguiano)

 ##Resources
 #### Two-pane template
 [https://github.com/wpears/twopane](https://github.com/wpears/twopane)